AdaCore/training_labs_solar_system/README.md

 All solutions should run out of the box, if they don't it is a bug, feel free to open a ticket.

+# Known issues

+If you are missing `gnat` or `gprbuild` from your PATH while running an Alire command, you may end up with a corrupted Alire state, at this point, any further `alr` may fail to run, complaining about missing config file.
+In that case, you must erase the `config/` and `alire/` directories, so that Alire can start back from scratch.

 # Updating the content

 The content is generated using "templated" files, which are situated in the various `template/` directories.